Prasanta-Mondal76/fruit-vegetable-recognition/README.md

 # Fruit & Vegetable Recognition and Calorie Estimator 🍎🥦

 ## Overview
-This AI-powered Streamlit web app identifies fruits or vegetables from an uploaded image and fetches their calorie information using the Nutritionix API.
+This AI-powered Streamlit web app identifies fruits or vegetables from an uploaded image and fetches their calorie information using the **Nutritionix API**.
+It uses a **fine-tuned MobileNetV2 deep learning model** trained on 36 food classes.

 ## How it Works
 - Upload an image (JPG/PNG) of a fruit or vegetable.
 - The app uses a MobileNetV2 model to identify the item.
 - Then, it fetches the estimated calories using Nutritionix API.
 - Results are shown instantly on a web interface.

+## 🧠 Dataset Description

+The dataset includes images of **36 different fruits and vegetables**, organized by class folders.

+### 🍎 Fruits:
+Banana, Apple, Pear, Grapes, Orange, Kiwi, Watermelon, Pomegranate, Pineapple, Mango

+### 🥦 Vegetables:
+Cucumber, Carrot, Capsicum, Onion, Potato, Lemon, Tomato, Radish, Beetroot, Cabbage, Lettuce, Spinach, Soybean, Cauliflower, Bell Pepper, Chilli Pepper, Turnip, Corn, Sweetcorn, Sweet Potato, Paprika, Jalapeño, Ginger, Garlic, Peas, Eggplant

+All images are resized to `224x224` during training.

 ## How to Run
 1. Install Python 3.10 .